Instead of being the means of saving capitalism, the organised ex-servicemen will now be the means of destroying it.

 By the beginning of 1920 the organisation was claiming a membership of 200,000 men, rising to a peak of 300,000.
 Yet the same year also saw the NUX begin the process of winding itself up.

 It was not alone.
-Elsewhere, the plethora of ex-servicemen’s associations were gradually being brought together, merged into one body, the British Legion, under the leadership of Field Marshal Douglas Haig.
+Elsewhere, the plethora of ex-servicemen’s associations were gradually being brought together, dissolving into one body, the British Legion, under the leadership of Field Marshal Douglas Haig.
 The intention of the Legion was to take over the various campaigns for ex-servicemen, but to do so in a non-political, unaligned, official capacity.
 That way, it was hoped, the anger that had so frighteningly stalked the streets might be neutralised.

 Towards the end of his life, Haig made a speech explaining that, in his view, this had been his aim from the outset: the Legion ‘saved this country from bloodshed during the critical years since the Armistice,’ he claimed.
 Some of the groups that were absorbed into the Legion, he was reported to have said, ‘were Bolshevist in intention, and they were better with him than with their Bolshevist leaders.
 They had had machine-guns, arms and munitions.’
 In his own words: ‘I got these organisations into the British Legion, and the Bolshevist organisations were broken up.’

 Even so, the NUX lay beyond Haig’s pale.
 It did not participate in the merger talks that created the Legion, but clearly it was not unaffected by the development.
-Deciding not to stand alone as a rival to the new body, it instead opted to dissolve itself into the wider labour movement.
+Deciding not to stand alone as a rival to the new body, it instead opted to absorb itself into the wider labour movement.

 In November 1920 Ernest Mander issued a statement explaining the position as he saw it: